Review · Hair, Skin & Dental

 Does this protocol replace medical treatment for a yeast infection?

 No. If you have a diagnosed or suspected yeast infection, see a doctor first.
-Diet does not replace medical care, and delaying standard treatment can be risky, especially if you have a systemic infection or are immunocompromised.
+Delaying standard treatment (e.g., antifungals) while trying a holistic protocol can lead to complications, especially if you have a systemic infection or are immunocompromised.